huaweicloud/terraform-provider-huaweicloud/docs/resources/dcs_instance.md

 * `backup_at` - (Optional) Day in a week on which backup starts.
 Range: 1–7.
 Where: 1
     indicates Monday; 7 indicates Sunday.
 Changing this creates a new instance.

+* `enterprise_project_id` - (Optional) The enterprise project id of the dcs instance.
+Changing this creates a new instance.

 The `whitelists` block supports:

 * `group_name` - (Required) Specifies the name of IP address group.